undeadinu/euler/readme.md

 I want to complete as many of the problems from Project Euler as I can as I find math fascinating and implementing algorithms is quite fun.

+You can view an interactive mind map of all the problems I have solved [here](https://my.mindnode.com/7C8fuE2NmqTnw3sqCQQN4qzyQaoxBNPWCyZYz1Kk).
+It has both the problem being solved and my solution.